 Why this living room furniture layout isn’t very good

-Why this small living room furniture arrangement is much better
+A better small living room furniture arrangement

-The couch gives people a clear view of the TV and of the windows, so that’s two pluses.
-The only potential negative thing about the couch’s position is that it’s in a more “exposed” location than the previous floorplan (by not having its back against the wall).
-However, by using a bookcase to mimic the impact of having a wall at your back, that effect is mitigated.
+- With the couch now in the center of the room, it is in a more “exposed” location than the previous floorplan (since its back is no longer against the wall).
+However, by using the bookcase to mimic the impact of having a wall at your back, that effect is mitigated.